-The README introduces the four layers on a minimal
+The README introduces the five layers on a minimal

 example.
 This vignette walks through the pieces a user needs once they